gwthm-in/darwinbox_auto_clockin/README.md

 # darwinbox_auto_clockin
 ## Python script to automatically clock in darwinbox.
 Uses Mac OSX launchctl to run every 10  minutes.
-One it clocks in, it will send message to your mobile too.
+Once it clocks in, it will send message to your mobile too.

 <hr>
 ###### Author: Gowtham Sai